 Once the cookies have cooled down, you can make the icing.
 I usually keep it simple, but you can add any flavouring of your choice: vanilla, lemon, orange extract, etc

-Mix the sifted icing sugar with the milk to get a smooth liquid paste - if it's a bit lumpy, pass it through a sieve or blitz it in a blender for a few seconds.
-Drizzle it over the cookies, and leave the icing to harden.
+Mix the sifted icing sugar with the boiled water to get a smooth liquid paste - if it's a bit lumpy, pass it through a sieve or blitz it in a blender for a few seconds.
+Drizzle it over the cookies or dip them into the paste, and leave the icing to harden.
 Then they are ready to serve.

 You can, of course, decorate them with different colour - just add any food colouring to your sugar paste - I highly recommend paste food colouring, as the liquid ones are not as strong, and they also alter the consistency of the icing.